amorabryan/c0523-code-solutions/es6-destructuring/es6-destructuring-quiz-notes.md

 - How can you tell the difference between destructuring and creating `Object`/`Array` literals?
   Array destructuring extracts values from an array.
 But object destructuring extracts values from a JavaScript object.
+  Creating object/array literals would be on the right side, whereas destructuring is on the left.

 ## Notes